-- Make appropriate progress in fulfilling the IDP. - Meet regularly with a regional learning group, usually on a monthly basis but at least seven times per year.

-- Maintain contact with the advisor.

-- Register every semester.

-- Attend the annual Roundtable conference.

-- Participate in online discussions.

-- Meet financial obligations to the university.

-- Maintain employment throughout the program.
+- Make appropriate progress in fulfilling the LLP. - Meet regularly with a leadership and learning group, usually on a monthly basis but at least seven times per year. - Maintain contact with the advisor. - Register every semester. - Register for and attend the annual Roundtable conference. - Participate in online discussions. - Meet financial obligations to the university. - Maintain employment throughout the program.